Dimedime-d/kptranslation/README.md

 ## To-do List

 * Put in translations for the rest of the dialogue (currently, much of it is lorem ipsum)
-* Hack in the rest of the minigame splash screens
 * Hack in translated magic descriptions + magic select screen graphics
 * Optimize the space taken up by this translation (currently, I have the ROM expanded to 16 MB for no reason)